 Already developed and available on the IECEx System website;

-In process of being developed by an already assigned ExTL/ExCB; or
+In process of being developed; or

 Not developed yet and not in process of being developed.

-If a requested new or revised blank ExTR document is already developed and available, this information is conveyed to the requesting ExTL/ExCB.
+If a requested new or revised blank ExTR document is already developed and available, this information is conveyed to the requestor.

 If a requested new or revised blank ExTR document is in process of being developed, this information is conveyed to the requesting ExTL/ExCB with an indication of when the new or revised blank ExTR document will be made available on the IECEx System website.